subhnet/chat-app/chat-server/Readme2.md

 }
 ```
 As you can see the endpoint is quite simple.
-When we do `POST` request to `/api/send` it Injects the KafkaTemplate configured earlier and sends a message to `kafka-chat` topic which we created earlier.
+When we do `POST` request to `/api/send` it Injects the KafkaTemplate configured earlier and sends a message to the `kafka-chat` topic which we created earlier.

 Let's test everything we build until now.
 Run the `main` method inside `KafakaJavaApp.java` class.
-To run from command line, execute the following command
+To run from the command line, execute the following command
 ```
 mvn spring-boot:run
 ```